berty/www.berty.tech/bertytech/content/newsletter/news-67/index.md

 Today we have prepared a newsletter with a lot of information... because we have a lot of news (and juicy information) to share with you.

-So no long introduction, let's dive in for your dose of info on Berty.
+So no lengthy introduction; let's dive in for your dose of info on Berty.

-Just to tease you to click: among other things, a huge donation to advance our protocol, a video shoot, and the progress on the application.
+To tease you into clicking: among other things, a considerable donation to advance our protocol, a video shoot, and the progress on the application.

 ⏬⏬⏬